isomerpages/ttsh-chi/_about-us/Our Offices/Grants and Faculty Office.md

 ---
 <h2>Grants and Innovation Office</h2>
 <h4><em>Seed, Drive, Promote Innovations</em></h4>
-<p>The Grants and Faculty Office seeds, drives and promotes the spread and
+<p>The CHI Grants and Faculty Office seeds, drives and promotes the spread
-scale of innovation in order to enhance the health of our patients and the population we serve.
+and scale of innovation in order to enhance the health of our patients and the population we serve.
 We achieve this through the following initiatives:
 <br>
 <br>
 </p>